UKRN-Open-Research/workshop-template/_episodes/template.md

     - hidden # don't show in the builder
     - template # is a template
     - undeletable # cannot be removed using the tool
+    - remove-on-stash # when dragged into the stash, remove

 ukrn_wb:
     - fields_structure: